cyverse-archive/Donkey/doc/endpoints/app-metadata.md

 Unsecured Endpoint: GET /get-all-analysis-ids

+Delegates to metadactyl: GET /get-all-analysis-ids

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Deleting Categories

 Unsecured Endpoint: POST /delete-categories

+Delegates to metadactyl: POST /delete-categories

 This endpoint is a passthrough to the metactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.